AR Automation for Professional Services Firms: What Actually Works

 - Billing entities that are sometimes different from the contracting entity

 The reason standard AR automation tools underperform for service firms is that they sit at the end of the cycle, inside your accounting system, and try to work backwards.
 They can send reminders.
 They can flag overdue invoices.
 But they cannot fix an invoice that was wrong before it left your building.
+By the time the tool sees the problem, the client has already rejected the invoice and your payment clock has already reset.

 The Four Failure Points That Standard Tools Miss

-1. The PO mismatch
+1. The PO Mismatch

 Your client issues a PO at contract signing.
 Six months into the engagement, that PO expires or gets replaced.
 Nobody tells your finance team.
 The next invoice goes out with the old PO number.
 The client's AP system auto-rejects it.
 The payment clock resets.
-You have just added 30 days to your DSO through no fault of your own.

 AR automation software does not know what PO your client has on file.
 It lives in their procurement system.
 The fix requires connecting your CRM or contract to your billing engine, so the current PO is always pulled from the source of truth.
 If you use HubSpot and QuickBooks, read how to wire that connection properly.